cert-manager/website/content/en/docs/installation/upgrading/upgrading-0.15-0.16.md

 ## Issue with older versions of `kubectl`
 `kubectl` versions with patch versions lower than `v1.18.8` `v1.17.11` or `v1.16.14` have issues updating the `v0.16` CRD files, due to [a bug when handling deeply nested CRDs](https://github.com/kubernetes/kubernetes/issues/91615).
-This patch is being backported into older versions of `kubectl` as new patch releases soon, however this is not the case at the time of writing.
 This bug will make `kubectl apply -f [...]` hang.

 This bug only happens during a re-apply of the v0.16 CRDs.
 Initial upgrade does not cause issues.
 If you have this issue please upgrade your `kubectl` to the latest patch release.